ksahlin/ultra/README.md

 #### Output

 uLTRA outputs a sam file with alignments to the genome.
-In addition, it outputs to extra tags:
+In addition, it outputs to extra tags describing whether all the splices sites are known and annotated (FSM), new splice combinations (NIC), etc. For details see the defitions of notations in the [Sqanti paper](https://genome.cshlp.org/content/28/7/1096).